NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Oracle.md

 * * *

-Choose a mystery.
-You become trained in Religion and the mystery's skill; if you were already trained, you become trained in a skill of your choice.
-You gain the mild, constant effects of the mystery's curse described in its first paragraph, but not other effects the mystery usually grants.
+Choose a [[Class Features/Mystery|Mystery]].You become trained in Religion and the mystery's skill; if you were already trained, you become trained in a skill of your choice.
+You gain the curse associated with your mystery, which follows the normal rules for an oracular curse.

 You cast spells like an oracle and gain the Cast a Spell activity.
 You gain a spell repertoire with two cantrips, either common divine cantrips or other divine cantrips you learn or discover.
-You're trained in divine spell attack rolls and divine spell DCs.
+You're trained in the spell attack modifier and spell DC statistics.
 Your key spellcasting attribute for oracle archetype spells is Charisma, and they are divine oracle spells.

-**Special** You can't select another dedication feat until you have gained two other feats from the oracle archetype.

 ## [[Feats/Basic Mysteries|Basic Mysteries]] Feat 4